 Prior to MRC, Mr. Wiczyk was a Partner at the Endeavor Agency, where he specialized in film & television finance, international sales and corporate advisory work.
 While at Endeavor he raised over $900 million of production financing for a wide range of film and TV projects.
 Prior to Endeavor, Mr. Wiczyk headed production at Summit Entertainment.
 He is a graduate of Harvard College and Harvard Business School.

-Scott Tenley is the President of Business Affairs at MRC.
-Mr. Tenley provides business and legal oversight of all the studio’s operations, including film and television finance and distribution, M&A, and new media talent and distribution agreements.
+Mr. Tenley provides oversight of all the studio’s operations, including film and television production, finance and distribution.
 Prior to MRC, Mr. Tenley worked in the entertainment practice of Katten, Muchin, Rosenman LLP where he represented such clients as: DirecTV, Microsoft, Paramount Vantage, Sony Home Entertainment and Debmar/Mercury.
 Mr. Tenley graduated cum laude from the University of Pennsylvania and UCLA School of Law.

-Brye joined MRC in 2009 as a Production Executive and was promoted to VP of Production in January 2011.
 Prior to joining the company, he spent three years at Brad Pitt’s production company Plan B Entertainment.
-Brye is a graduate of Emory University, where he received a BA in Sociology.
+He has a BA in Sociology from Emory University.

 Prior to joining MRC, Mr. Golfman was an associate in Sheppard Mullin Richter & Hampton’s Entertainment and Media Practice Group in its Century City and New York office.
 At Sheppard Mullin, Mr. Golfman concentrated his transactional practice in the entertainment and media industry, representing major motion picture studios, television networks, independent production companies, digital entertainment companies, and other institutional entertainment and media clients in connection with all aspects of development, financing, production, acquisition and distribution of motion pictures, television programming and new media content.
 Mr. Golfman holds a Bachelor of Arts from the University of British Columbia and a J.D. from the Benjamin N. Cardozo School of Law.